iainhouston/iainhouston.github.io/_posts/2020-06-21-Playgrounds_and_Working_Copy.markdown

 I am using Working Copy for a number of tasks, and one I am keen to develop more, is doing bits of development of Swift IOS and Mac programs on my iPad Pro as [John Sundell](https://www.swiftbysundell.com/articles/review-swift-playgrounds-30-for-ipad/) seems to do.

 BTW I am writing this post to my iainhouston.github.io account using the built-in editor of Working Copy.
+Commit; Push; and its published.

 The author Anders' [documentation](https://workingcopyapp.com/manual/extending-ios) is very thorough, however I had a few problems when trying to manage commits of my Swift Playground.